nescoba/BQSoFR/code_by_nico/functional/slides/slides.md

 ### Warning {#fragile .fragile}

 - Quantile regression should be able to handle this kind of heteroskedasticity
-- Turns out you have to be careful:
+- I turns out you have to be careful:
     \begin{lstlisting}
     model1 <- brm(y ~ s(x), family = 'GAL')
     model2 <- brm(y ~ s(x), sigma ~ s(x),